 What we ask from you

 If this sounds like the opportunity for you, then we’d love to hear from you!
-Please read through the Volunteer information pack, then complete the accompanying application form and email it to the Door of Hope team by midnight on 2nd August 2018.
+Please read through the Volunteer information pack, then complete the accompanying application form and email it to the Door of Hope team.
 If you would like more information before applying please feel free to contact the team on the email above.

 'I love volunteering with Door of Hope.
 Going out and encountering the women is always a wonderful experience.
 Showing light and love in an environment that is otherwise so hostile, I truly believes makes a difference.